 Thinking of buying a telescope?
-Read this 1st | EarthSky.org
+Read this 1st

 Once you know some bright stars and constellations, you’re ready to consider buying a telescope.
 Telescopes are either refractors (using lenses) or reflectors (using mirrors).
 Both are excellent.

 If you want a refractor, consider a 3- to 4-inch (75- to 100-millimeter) long-tube achromatic refractor.
-Don’t confuse an achromatic refractor with an apochromatic; those two seemingly inconspicuous letters can make a huge difference in cost.
+Don’t confuse an achromatic refractor with an apochromatic.
+Those two seemingly inconspicuous letters can make a huge difference in cost.

 If you want a reflector, consider a 6- to 8-inch (150- to 200-millimeter) with a Dobsonian mounting.
 This type of mounting was popularized by John Dobson in the 1960s.
-It is easy to use and more portable than classical equatorial mounts.
+It’s easy to use and more portable than classical equatorial mounts.
 It is also cost-effective, giving you the best possible optical quality for the least money.
 Note, however, that Dobsonian mounts don’t use clock drives.
 To compensate for Earth’s spin, you have to “nudge” the telescope every few minutes along both axes to keep an object in view.

-Thus a Dobsonian mount is not the best for astrophotography; if that’s your primary goal, you’ll need an equatorial mount and a clock drive.
-On the other hand, if you want a solid first telescope for looking at and learning the sky – examining the planets and moon, perhaps even completing your first Messier marathon – a Dobsonian mount is for you.
-The budget for a reasonable beginner’s telescope with a Dobsonian mount might range between $300 and $600.
+If your primary goal is astrophotography, you’ll need an equatorial mount and a clock drive.
+On the other hand, if you want a solid first telescope for learning the sky, a Dobsonian mount is for you.
+The budget for a beginner’s Dobsonian might range from $300 to $600.
 As always, you can spend more.

-Six more tips for first-telescope buyers
+6 tips for 1st-telescope buyers

 1. A beginner should be concerned more with aperture (tube diameter) than with magnifying power.
 The primary purpose of an astronomical telescope is to collect light; its magnifying power is a by-product.
-For example, a 6-inch (150-mm) telescope has twice the diameter of a 3-inch (75-mm) unit, meaning that its optical surface will be four times larger; in turn, this tells us that the 6-inch instrument will gather four times as much light as the 3-inch, making it four times more powerful.
-Given equal optical quality, a larger aperture may be preferable to a smaller one, if the budget allows.
+For example, a 6-inch (150-mm) telescope has twice the diameter of a 3-inch (75-mm) unit, meaning that its optical surface will be four times larger.
+In turn, this tells us that the 6-inch instrument will gather four times as much light as the 3-inch, making it four times more powerful.
+Given equal optical quality, a larger aperture is preferable, if the budget allows.

 2. Consider who will use the telescope, and how.
-Telescopes are big, bulky items that require setup each time you use them.
-Be sure to purchase a telescope that is not too heavy or bulky to use for the person who will be using it.
-Children and older stargazers, in particular, might have more fun with smaller, lighter instruments.
+Telescopes are big and bulky, requiring setup each time.
+Purchase a telescope that is manageable for the person who will be using it.
+Children and older stargazers, in particular, might get more use out of smaller, lighter instruments.

 4. Consider what else you need for an observing session.
 Many stargazers bring along lawn chairs, perhaps a small table to spread out your charts, a thermos of coffee, sandwiches.
 And, of course, you will need a red flashlight in order to read your charts without ruining your night vision.

-5. Keep your expectations for a beginner’s telescope reasonable.
-Please drop the assumption that a planet will appear through your eyepiece as it looks on your wall poster!
-Also, forget about multi-colored nebulae.
+5. Keep your expectations reasonable.
+A planet will not appear through your eyepiece as it looks on your wall poster!
+Also, forget about colorful nebulae.
 Light collected by a telescope is seen differently by cameras versus the human eye.
 All of that said, if you patiently train your eye to see – and allow yourself some visits to dark-sky locations – you might find yourself falling in love with the silence, the night air, and the wonder of peering upward, through a telescope, at the universe’s marvels.

-6. Before and after you buy a telescope, connect with other amateur astronomers.
-Hook up with your local astronomy club, and take a peek through the eyepiece of every telescope that you encounter.
+6. Connect with other amateur astronomers.
+Get in touch with your local astronomy club.
+Take a peek through the eyepiece of every telescope you encounter.
 Speak to the owners and ask them about the pros and cons.
-They will love to tell you about it.
-This will enable you to become familiar ahead of time with the basic setup and operation of an astronomical instrument.
+They’ll love to tell you about it.
+In this way, you can become familiar ahead of time with the basic setup and operation of an astronomical instrument.
 To find a group near you worldwide, visit this list at Skyandtelescope.com.
 For the U.S., visit this list from NASA.

 Good luck and have fun!

-Bottom line: Binoculars are excellent for learning the sky, providing good views of solar system and deep sky objects for the astronomical beginner.
-When you finally go out for your first-ever telescope, keep it simple!
-Obtain either a 3- to 4-inch (75- to 100-millimeter) long-tube achromatic refractor, or a 6- to 8-inch (150- to 200-millimeter) Dobson-type reflector, with uncomplicated mechanics and few electronics.
-A telescope that is easy to set up, to use and to repair, is the key to a solid beginning in amateur astronomy.
+Bottom line: Binoculars are excellent for learning the sky, providing good views of the solar system and deep sky objects for beginners.
+When you finally decide to buy your first-ever telescope, keep it simple!
+A telescope that is easy to set up, use and repair is key to a solid beginning in amateur astronomy.

-Armando is well known as an astronomy educator, after 30+ years leading extensive initiatives of public outreach and 9 years teaching in colleges.
-As one of only a handful of Puerto Rican science communicators during Comet Halley's last visit, he assumed a pioneering role starting in 1985 when science was just beginning to enter the local mindset; over time his work brought meaningful change to the culture, inspiring people to pursue interests in science and technology.
-His affiliations include Ana G. Méndez University–Cupey, where in 2014 he spearheaded an 8-course extension program focusing on observational astronomy, the first ever in the island.